BN - Adult Child Disability Process

 This document outlines the process for requesting the review of the disabled status for an adult child by the health provider.
 If disability status is approved, the adult dependent may be added to the employee’s state group health, dental and/or vision benefit plans.

-Overview of the Adult Child Disability Process providing an understanding of the entire process.
+Overview of the Adult Child Disability Process:

 Once an employee’s adult child is no longer considered their dependent for benefit purposes, the child is removed from the employee’s health, dental and vision benefit plans at the end of the month they turn age 26.